SockDrawer/SockBot/docs/Development/Providers/posts.md

 ## Category

 A Category is an optional third level of organization; a Category contains Topics the way a Topic contains Posts.
 A Category may optionally also contain other Categories.

-### bindCategory
-The Category file should export a single method, called bindCategory.
-This method takes in a forum object and returns a Category class, with specific references to provider functions bound to that instance of the provider.

 ### Category object: Properties